Selling two complementary goods: Optimal Mechanism

 \subsection{Simple Mechanisms}

-Before our analysis, we state two {\it simple} mechanisms and show that they are IC and IR.
-These mechanisms are easy to describe since the primary good is allocated fully or not allocated at all, and the complement is allocated in the desired ratio.
-In the subsequent sections, we show that these {\it simple} mechanisms are optimal under some conditions.
+Before our main results, we describe two {\it simple} mechanisms and show that they are IC and IR.
+These mechanisms are easy to describe since the primary good is allocated fully or not at all, and the complement is allocated in the desired ratio.
+We provide an example to show that the {\it simple} mechanisms are not always optimal.
+In the subsequent sections, we show that these mechanisms are optimal under some conditions.

 \begin{defn} A mechanism $(f,p)$ is {\sc posted price} mechanism if there exists a $\rho^* \in [0,1]$ such that

 \end{defn}

 In a {\sc posted price} mechanism, there exists a price $\rho^*$ such that all the types whose value is less than $\rho^*$ get no good and pay nothing.
 A type $(v,k)$ with $v > \rho^*$ gets $k$ units of \textsc{good}$_1$, $1$ unit of \textsc{good}$_2$, and pays $\rho^*$ to the seller.